cloudmesh/classes/docs/source/overview.rst

 Office hours will be held every week.
 These are live sessions that will allow you to interact in group or one-on-one with either an instructor ow a TA.
-During these times, we can be reached via zoom at the following URL.

 Office hours sessions may be recorded.
+During these times, we can be reached via zoom with the following information for the call:

 Join from PC, Mac, Linux, iOS or Android: